 The initial Ames Project work was conducted in the Chemistry Building in early 1942.
 The process for purifying uranium metal and the methods and equipment for increasing production were developed in the Chemistry Building.
 Experiments to purify uranium metal continued through September 1942.
 Pure uranium metal was being produced at a rate of 100 pounds per week by October.
 The chemical reduction component of the operations was moved to the Physical Chemistry Annex 1 by December.
 Uranium casting remained in the Chemistry Building until "early 1943" when it was also moved to Annex 1.
-Uranium research continued in the Chemistry Building, including determination of uranium properties, studies of uranium corrosion, development of protective coatings for uranium, and development of pure thorium metal, thorium alloys and compounds, yttrium metal, cerium metal, and beryllium metal.
+Uranium research continued in the Chemistry Building, including determination of uranium properties, studies of uranium corrosion, development of protective coatings for uranium, and development of uranium alloys and compounds.
+Other research occurring in the Chemistry Building involved development of pure thorium metal, thorium alloys and compounds, yttrium metal, cerium metal, and beryllium metal.
 Analytical work centered on plutonium chemistry and the radiochemistry of the separation of fission products from uranium and plutonium, which was conducted in the "Hot Laboratory" between 1942 and 1951.